sollid-web/solid-succotash/frontend/posts/what-to-know-before-investing-in-crypto-platforms.md

 Avoid platforms that rely on vague promises or unclear terms.

+For a due diligence framework, see [How to Identify Legitimate Crypto Investment Platforms](/blog/identify-legitimate-crypto-investment-platforms).

 ## 2. Risk Awareness
 Crypto markets are volatile.
 Returns are never guaranteed, and losses are possible.
 Any platform suggesting otherwise should be approached with caution.